 For those wanting to use public transport:

-The Wyche Cutting can be reached on Monday to Saturday by the 675 service from Malvern to Ledbury, and on Summer Sundays by the 44B service.
+The Wyche Cutting can be reached on Monday to Saturday by the 675 service from Malvern to Ledbury, and on Summer Saturdays by the 44B service.

-British Camp can also be reached in the Summer on Sundays and Bank Holidays by the 44B service.
+British Camp can also be reached in the Summer on Saturdays by the 44B service.
 On Monday to Saturday, the 42 service goes to the Upper Welland Turn on the A449 (about 1 mile from British Camp).

 It is also just possible to get to Hollybush by public transport via Ledbury on Saturdays (388 service).